Our Story

 Scripture urges us to pray for one another; and, as Christians, we believe that those who have died still live, and therefore are capable of offering prayers as we do.
 Seeking the intercession of a patron saint does not mean that one cannot approach God directly in prayer.
 Rather, it's like asking a friend or family member to pray for you except, in this case, the friend or family member is already in Heaven, and can pray to God for us without ceasing.

 We consider our loved ones who have gone before us to be the patron saints of our family.
-We chose to name our ranch Santos Patronos in honor our deceased family members on who shoulders we stand.
+We chose to name our ranch Santos Patronos to honor our deceased family members on who shoulders we stand.
 Without the hard work and sacrifices they made while here on earth and their constant prayers and intercession for us while in Heaven, none of this would be possible.
 The name of the ranch also reminds us this ranch belongs to Him and we strive to be good stewards of His land.

 Our History